scale Join the packaging operation

 Vi trenger din hjelp!

-noodle 71.5% (wheat flour), modified tapioca starch, refined palm oil, wheat gluten, salt, emulsifier (soy lecithin (e322)), acidity regulator (potassium carbonate e501i), sodium carbonate (e500i), sodium phosphate dibasic (e339ii), citric acid (e330), thickener (), green tea flavor oil, sauce 25.7% (tomato ketchup), water, flavour enhancer (monosodium l-glutamate (e621)), disodium 5-ribonucleotide (e635), oyster sauce, white sugar, onion, artificial chicken flavor powder, soybean oil, tomato powder, soy sauce, artificial chicken flavor, cheese sauce (cheese, milk, garlic), chilli pepper, yeast powder, paprika extract, decolorized chilli extract, modified potato starch, black pepper, artificial beef flavor oil, powder 2.8% (mozzarella cheese), mixed cheese (cheddar, camembert, gouda), butter, white sugar, curly parsley, basil, oregano
+: noodle 71.5% (wheat flour), modified tapioca starch, refined palm oil, wheat gluten, salt, emulsifier (soy lecithin (e322)), acidity regulator (potassium carbonate e501i), sodium carbonate (e500i), sodium phosphate dibasic (e339ii), citric acid (e330), thickener (), green tea flavor oil, sauce 25.7% (tomato ketchup), water, flavour enhancer (monosodium l-glutamate (e621)), disodium 5-ribonucleotide (e635), oyster sauce, white sugar, onion, artificial chicken flavor powder, soybean oil, tomato, soy sauce, artificial chicken flavor, cheese sauce (cheese, milk, garlic), chilli pepper, yeast powder, paprika extract, decolorized chilli extract, modified potato starch, black pepper, artificial beef flavor oil, powder 2.8% (mozzarella cheese), mixed cheese (cheddar, camembert, gouda), butter, white sugar, curly parsley, basil, oregano

-1. noodle -> en:noodle - percent: 71.5
+1. noodle -> en:noodle - vegan: maybe - vegetarian: maybe - percent: 71.5

-1. wheat flour -> en:wheat-flour - vegan: yes - vegetarian: yes
+1. wheat flour -> en:wheat-flour - vegan: yes - vegetarian: yes - ciqual_proxy_food_code: 9410

-2. modified tapioca starch -> en:modified-tapioca-starch - vegan: yes - vegetarian: yes
+2. modified tapioca starch -> en:modified-tapioca-starch - vegan: yes - vegetarian: yes - ciqual_proxy_food_code: 9510

-3. refined palm oil -> en:refined-palm-oil - vegan: yes - vegetarian: yes - from_palm_oil: yes
+3. refined palm oil -> en:refined-palm-oil - vegan: yes - vegetarian: yes - from_palm_oil: yes - ciqual_food_code: 16150

 4. wheat gluten -> en:wheat-gluten - vegan: yes - vegetarian: yes

-5. salt -> en:salt - vegan: yes - vegetarian: yes
+5. salt -> en:salt - vegan: yes - vegetarian: yes - ciqual_food_code: 11058

 6. emulsifier -> en:emulsifier

-1. soy lecithin -> en:soya-lecithin - vegan: yes - vegetarian: yes
+1. soy lecithin -> en:soya-lecithin - vegan: yes - vegetarian: yes - ciqual_food_code: 42200

 1. e322 -> en:e322 - vegan: maybe - vegetarian: maybe